creyn/Poland-on-maps/README.md

 - Learn where to find interesting data that can be presented on maps
 - Learn Python and R

+## Experiments

+First experiment that I want to do is to write a journal about my learning process.
+I am using the [Obsidian](https://obsidian.md/) app.

+The journal can be found here: [docs / journal](docs/journal/)

 # Map ideas

 List of map views that I want to create: